 Ingrown hair occurs when a hair that's been removed starts to grow back and curves into the skin.
 Shaving, tweezing or waxing can cause this to happen.
 An ingrown hair can cause tiny, swollen bumps on the skin that may hurt.
 The condition most often affects Black people with curly hair who shave.

-Often, an ingrown hair improves without treatment.
-You can avoid ingrown hair by not removing hair or not shaving very close to the skin.
-If that's not an option, you can use hair removal methods that lessen the risk of developing ingrown hairs.
+Most instances of ingrown hair get better without treatment.
+You can avoid this condition by not removing hair or not shaving very close to the skin.
+If that's not an option, you might try other hair removal methods that lessen the risk of developing ingrown hair.

 When to see a doctor

 An occasional ingrown hair isn't cause for alarm.
 Seek medical care if your condition doesn't clear up or if it causes problems regularly.

-Hair structure and direction of growth play a role in ingrown hairs.
-A curved hair follicle, which produces tightly curled hair, is believed to encourage the hair to re-enter the skin once the hair is cut and starts to grow back.
-Shaving creates sharp edges in this type of hair, especially if the hair is dry when shaved.
+Hair structure and direction of growth play a role in ingrown hair.
+A curved hair follicle, which produces tightly curled hair, is believed to encourage the hair to reenter the skin once the hair is cut and starts to grow back.
+Shaving creates a sharp edge on hair, making it easier to pierce the skin.

-When a hair penetrates your skin, your skin reacts as it would to a foreign body — it becomes inflamed.
+When a hair penetrates your skin, your skin reacts as it would to a foreign body — it becomes irritated.